 “Few families can afford meat more than once a week, eggs are unprocurable, milk terribly scarce and bread already 16 times the price of a few days ago… The expensive restaurants are full of well-dressed people drinking wine and eating of the best of Munich, but they are either German-Americans or Ruhr industrialists… No one expects political disturbances but hunger riots are another matter… and the cold, no one can afford central heating.
 No one images the Rentenmark will help.”
 Robert Clive, British consul-general in Munich, October 1923

-Almost 100 years later Germany is facing down another winter where many people will not be able to afford central heating.
+Almost 100 years later Germany is facing another situation where many people will not be able to afford energy for things like heating.
 This is because energy prices have gone parabolic in Europe:

 TODO: Energy prices in europe

 People can survive without as much energy provided of course that they get enough for their essential living, which is something that is increasingly not looking to be a certainty in many parts of the world.
-However many sectors of modern industry simply cannot operate without abundant energy, in many cases less energy doesn't mean less products less energy means no products.
+However many sectors of modern industry simply cannot operate without abundant energy.
+The impacts of this are deeply non-linear, in many cases less energy doesn't mean less products, less energy means no products can be produced.
 The same is true for energy prices, production is very non linear with respect to input costs in many cases.
 Whole industries like aluminum production can only exist in their current form with abundant electricity, and countless other industries rely on raw goods and materials that have prices directly tied to energy.
 When you consider the entire supply chain you start to see that an industry that relies on aluminum will be impacted by electricity prices even if that industry doesn't on the surface appear to use that much electricity itself.
-We see an enormous spike in production costs in Europe due to the lack of availability of cheap energy.
+We saw an enormous spike in production costs in Europe in 2022 due to the lack of availability of cheap energy.
 This reflects directly in the Producer Price Index charts for Europe, see for example Germany:

 When things get extreme we start to get outright discontinuities in the markets.
 We have already seen things like Mortgage backed security products go no-bid and we have seen scarce assets like Nickle first see a short squeeze, then a trading halt on the LME then eventually fail to trade at the spot price.
 Eventually the unprecedented step of retroactively cancelling completed trades on Nickle was made.
 Energy shortages will make such market instabilities even worse, and as shown with nickle market instabilities can cause the rules of established markets to become unstable.